Callee84/sourdough/README.md

 # Project 1 - Sourdough Bread - HTML & CSS Portfolio.

+## Purpose & background

+* The purpose of this first project is to show my understanding and competence regarding webdesign using the languages of HTML and CSS.

-So for my first project I choosed to work with subject quite close to heart - bread or more exactly sourdough bread.
+* So for my first project I choosed to work with subject quite close to heart - bread or more exactly sourdough bread.
 The site, in all its simplicity, is designed as a simple (maybe not bakingwise) "getting started"- site with sourdough baking.

+***

 ![Multi Device Demo](assets/images-readme/sourdough-mockup.png)